wouterhq42/q42.nl/README.md

 load the repository on Github and use its built-in editor to edit files.
 Github will automatically fork the project for you and submit a pull request.
 Yay!

+# Credits

+We use the reblog icon by Yo Szczepanska from the Noun Project: http://thenounproject.com/term/reblog/7116/ (CC BY 3.0).

 # License?

 There is no license.
 This is the code for our website, copyright Q42.
 You can browse the source and learn from our mishaps,